exakat/php-dictionary/dictionary.rst

 For
 ---

 For is a loop structure.
-It is configured with an initialization expression, a terminaison expression and an increment expression.
+It is configured with an initialization expression, an ending expression and an increment expression.

 The for() loop executes the init expression first, and only once.
-Then it executes the block, the increment and the terminaison.
-When the terminaison is false, it exits the loop.
+Then it executes the block, the increment and the ending.
+When the ending is false, it exits the loop.

-The initialization, terminaison and increment expression may all host several instructions : they have to be separated by comma, rather than semi colons.
+The initialization, ending and increment expression may all host several instructions : they have to be separated by comma, rather than semi colons.

 Part of the block execution may be skipped by using the `continue` keyword.